• Best Fall Recipes

 Instructions

-• In a medium metal bowl sprinkle gelatin over cold water to soften, 1 minute.
-Whisk in yolks and sugar until smooth, then set the bowl over a saucepan of simmering water.
-Cook egg mixture, whisking constantly, until a digital thermometer reads 165°F. Tilt bowl to facilitate easier measuring temperature.
+• In a medium metal bowl sprinkle gelatin over cold water to soften for 1 minute.
+Whisk in egg yolks and sugar until smooth.
+Set the bowl over a saucepan of simmering water (water bath).
+Cook egg mixture, whisking constantly, until a digital kitchen thermometer reads 165°F, about 5 minutes.
+Tilt bowl to facilitate easier measuring of the temperature.

-• Remove the bowl from pan and with a hand electric mixer, beat egg mixture until cool and thickened, about 5 minutes.
-Mixture will be very sticky.
-Beat in pumpkin and spices.
-Chill pumpkin mixture, covered, until thickened and cool but not completely set, about 1 hour.
+• Remove the bowl from pan and with a hand electric mixer (or standing mixer), beat egg mixture until cool and thickened, about 5 minutes.
+Mixture will be sticky.
+Beat in pumpkin, spices, and vanilla.
+Cover pumpkin base and chill in the refrigerator until thickened and cool, about 1 hour.

-• In a bowl with clean beaters beat cream with vanilla until it holds stiff peaks and gently fold into pumpkin mixture.
-Transfer mousse to a large disposable pastry bag fitted with a large plain or star tip and pipe into stemmed glasses.
+• Transfer mousse to a large disposable pastry bag fitted with a large star tip (see below) and pipe into stemmed glasses.
 Alternatively spoon into glasses or small bowls.

 Notes